etransfer/EHPath/README.md

 python EHPath_multirun.py pdb_list 4 1 hole 1 1rrq3/HT

 The pdb_list is located in the main_dir and each row contains a protein pathway to be analyzed.
-An example pdb_list looks like this:

-1rrq31
-1rrq32
-1rrq33
-1rrq34
-1rrq35
-1rrq36

 For each pdb in the pdb_list, EHPath_multirun.py will call either EHPath_single_electron.py or EHPath_single_hole.py depending on user input to run the original EHPath.

 The input files should be located in an input folder within the main_dir.
 The donor node csv file should be named ‘Donor_Nodes_’ + pdb + ‘.csv’, the bridge nodes file should be labelled ‘Bridging_Nodes_’ + pdb + ‘.csv’ and the acceptor node file ‘Acceptor_Nodes_’ + pdb + ‘.csv’.